Santa Rita Prickly Pear: Incredibly Colorful Cactus

 Temperature

 Santa Rita prickly pear should be grown in USDA Hardiness Zones 9 – 11.
-Being a native, it can handle the temperature extremes of the Sonoran Desert and is cold-hardy down to 15℉.
+Being a native, it can handle the desert’s temperature extremes and is cold-hardy down to 15℉.

 Sun Exposure

-Santa Rita prickly pear thrives in full sun but will tolerate part shade.
+Santa Rita prickly pear thrives in full sun and even reflected heat, but will tolerate part shade.
 Note that the more sun it receives, the more flowers it will produce.

 Size and Growth Rate

-Santa Rita prickly pear is a moderate-growing cactus that ultimately reaches 6’ high x 6’ wide if left unpruned.
-Be sure to give this plant plenty of room.
+Santa Rita prickly pear is a moderately fast growing cactus that ultimately reaches 6 feet tall and wide if left unpruned.
+Be sure to give this plant adequate space.
 You don’t want it near sidewalks, driveways, pools, or anywhere else people or pets are likely to bump into it.

 Soil

 Santa Rita prickly pear prefers poor, well-draining soil that’s sandy or rocky and alkaline.
-If you can, plant on a berm or mound, which plants seem to prefer over flat ground.
+If you can, plant on a berm or mound which plants prefer over flat ground.
+This helps to assure good drainage.

 Other Location Considerations

 Santa Rita prickly pear can be planted in a container, provided it has excellent drainage.
-You can expect a potted plant to be smaller than those planted in the ground.
+You can expect a potted plant to be smaller than those grown in the ground.

 Santa Rita Prickly Pear: